warner/petmail/README.rst

   * `./bin/petmail -d n1 send-basic 1 hello`
   * `./bin/petmail -d n2 fetch-messages`

-The web frontend (`petmail open`) is served, but is empty (actually it contains non-functional leftovers from an earlier project).
+The web frontend (`petmail open`) contains addressbook-manipulation UI, and a just-barely-functional message-sending UI.

-The invitation mechanism only works with two nodes that live underneath the same source tree: the real network protocol for invitations has not yet been implemented.
+The invitation mechanism is functional but not complete.
+It does no significant keystretching.
+The default configuration only works with two nodes that live underneath the same source tree: there is no real-network rendezvous server URL baked in yet.

 The message-sending mechanism can only send to localhost, so the communicating nodes must live on the same machine.